Agapanthus africanus Peter Pan Blue $50.00/1000 seeds

 Clianthus puniceus Red $135/1000 seeds – upcoming collection

 Common Name: Kaka Beak

 Native to New Zealand’s North Island.
-Evergreen shrub to 2m, can be grown as a climber.
-Flowers are red and named after their resemblance to the beak of the Kaka parrot.
+Evergreen shrub to 2 m, can be grown as a climber.
+Flowers are red and named after their resemblance to the beat of the Kaka parrot.
 Flowers spring to summer in pendulous clusters.
 Not frost tolerant.

 Common Name: New Zealand Flax

 Native to New Zealand.
 Grows to 1.5 m tall and wide with a clumping habit.
 Leaves are large and sword-like.
 Grows in sun to part shade, is drought tolerant, low maintenance, tolerates coastal conditions and is suitable for garden and container plantings.

 Zantedeschia aetheopica White $139/1000 seeds – upcoming collection

 Common Name: Arum Lily

 Native to Africa, South Africa and Swaziland.
 Grows up to 1 m.
 Preferred habitat is streams, ponds and waterway banks.
 Broad, dark green leaves with pure white flowers spring to autumn with a yellow spadix that produces a sweet fragrance.
 Cultivated ornamental garden and container plant.